 Finally, ask the groups to read the questions and the answers that they found in the article.
 If there were any difficulties answering the questions, review them with the class as a whole and make sure everyone understands.

 Sometimes a bit of competition is helpful in order to keep the students more engaged in the activity.
-Therefore, you may want to give the groups points for the best answers or other rewards for creativity etc. Most age groups tend to respond well to positive reinforcement and are more motivated to complete the tasks as a result.
+Therefore, you may want to give the groups points for the best answers or other rewards for creativity etc. Most age groups tend to respond well to positive reinforcement.
+This gives them more motivation to complete the tasks as a result.

 Follow-Up ESL Activities: